sc-idevops/devops-notes/assignments/week1/learning_git/notes/notes.md

 Rebasing is scary.
 Your project manager will kill you if you do it wrong.
 Be careful.
 Only do it locally, do not rebase after code has been pushed.

+##Configuration
+###Git Ignore File
+this file keeps track line by line what files and folders you go not want git to track in a directory